Is Your Workout Harming Your Teeth?

 Getting regular exercise, eating well, and maintaining a healthy weight all help reduce the risk of diabetes.
 This disease thickens the blood vessels, slowing the supply of oxygen and nutrients to the gums.
 It also makes it harder for the body to remove any toxins from the gum tissue.

 In addition, diabetes increases blood sugar levels in the body, including in saliva.
-This, in turn, promotes growth of unhealthy bacteria on the gums and teeth.
+This, in turn, promotes the growth of unhealthy bacteria on the gums and teeth, meaning that there might be a link between workout harming your teeth.

 It seems that physical activity also helps reduce inflammation – another contributor to diseases such as periodontitis.